smartobjectoriented/so3/doc/source/introduction.rst

 .. note::

    *SO3 Capsule*, abbreviated **S3C**, is the current name and acronym for what older code and papers called a *Mobile Entity* (ME).
-The code base now uses the ``S3C`` acronym in identifiers and *capsule* in prose; the ``ME`` spelling no longer appears.
+The code base uses the ``S3C`` acronym in identifiers and *capsule* in prose; the ``ME`` spelling does not appear.

 Approach and philosophy
 =======================